hlege/react-compiler-bug/README.md

 ## Description

-Using method shorthand syntax can prevent React's compiler optimizations.
-However, when an arrow function is used, the optimizations work correctly.
+If a nested method shorthand syntax is used in a component that returns an arrow function, it will prevent React's compiler optimizations.
+However, if the arrow function is used directly, the optimizations work as expected.

 ## The Problem